 How Does My Driving History Affect My Insurance Rates?

-Last Updated on
+Last Updated on October 25, 2020

-DMV Points And Your Driving History
+DMV Points and Your Driving History

 DWI or DUI?
 Your Premiums Will Go Way Up!

-Insurance companies go on red alert when they see a DWI because this is a sign of an extremely high-risk driver.
-If you have a DUI on your record, you can expect a huge increase in your insurance premiums.
+Keep in mind that insurance is all about risk, and having a DWI or DUI conviction on your driving record can make you a very unappealing customer for most insurance providers.
+Insurance companies go on red alert when they see a DWI because this is a sign of an extremely reckless driver.
+Needless to say, if you have a DUI on your record, you can expect a huge increase in your insurance premiums.

+Speeding is a very common – but potentially fatal – moving violation.
 The NHTSA reports that nearly 33% of traffic fatalities are related to speeding, and speeding kills almost 10,000 people each year.

 Getting into a single accident can have a major effect on your insurance premiums, even if you weren’t the at-fault driver.
 This is the reason why many people opt to not file an insurance claim for smaller accidents.

 As stated above, accidents will stay on your driving record for 3-5 years.
 The exact dollar amount by which an accident will impact your premiums depends on a variety of factors, including how severe the accident was and whether or not you were at fault for the accident.

 Some insurance companies offer accident forgiveness, which means your first accident will not be used against you.
 Other insurance companies are relatively lenient and may only raise your rates by 15% after an at-fault accident.
 Other companies might have harsher consequences for at-fault accidents and will increase your premiums by over 50% following the accident.